XachaB/Qumin/sphinx/segments.rst

 .. image:: segment_examples/V_monovalent.png
    :alt: Natural classes for three vowels

+To visualize natural class hierarchies declared by segment files, you can use [FeatureViz](https://gitlab.com/sbeniamine/featureviz).

 The same thing can be achieved with less columns using binary features: